Yeti (Doctor Who): Reception and legacy

 Graham Sleight, writing for the book The Doctor's Monsters: Meanings of the Monstrous in Doctor Who, commented that the voiceless Yeti robots, in addition to similar monsters such as the Autons and the maggots in The Green Death, are controlled by another entity and are merely there to provide a threat, leading to the Yeti and similar monsters being less interesting than monsters that could talk or reason with the characters.
 Simon Morgan-Russell, writing in the piece An Enemy Within: The London Underground and Doctor Who's "The Web of Fear", believed that the original Yeti designs featured in The Abominable Snowmen were the epitome of antagonists during the show's 1963–1989 original run, writing that they were "awkward, hulking monsters, slowed down by the weight or inflexibility of the actors' costumes".
 Morgan-Russell believed that while the Yeti were terrifying figures for children, the threat levelled in the Web of Fear for adults was said to be more of a result of the social and political climate of the time and how the serial tackled these issues.
-Writing in the book The Science of Doctor Who, writer Mark Brake criticized the Yeti's designs, believing their large, teddy bear-like design not only made the Yeti look "unconvincing", but also made the Intelligence less imposing as an antagonist.
+Writing in the book The Science of Doctor Who, writer Mark Brake criticised the Yeti's designs, believing their large, teddy bear-like design not only made the Yeti look "unconvincing", but also made the Intelligence less imposing as an antagonist.
 Phillips wrote that the rediscovery of The Web of Fear in 2013, a serial that had previously been missing, allowed for a re-evaluation of the Yeti as antagonists by fans and critics, leading to many viewing the Yeti less highly in retrospect due to the Yeti not being "quite as effective" in the modern day as they were popularly remembered.
 He added that the Intelligence's new servants, the Whisper Men, by comparison used similar elements to the Yeti, such as slow, shambling movement and a lack of ability to communicate, to a much more effective degree.